 Simply register online.
 We will promptly perform a few checks on your details and then, once approved, you can credit funds to your online balance.
-These funds can then be bid on new lending opportunities on the marketplace or used to purchase micro loans on the secondary market.
+These funds can then be bid on new lending opportunities on the marketplace or used to purchase microloans on the secondary market.
+You can decide to lend manually or set up BidPal to set up your auto investment options.
+As a regulated firm it is requirement that all lenders complete an appropriateness test prior to being able to continue investing.

 Yes.
 See our IFISA page.